Base URL (no global /api prefix in default Nest bootstrap)

 Distribution and enrolment combine templates, programs, and public issuance; see API Reference for all /v1 routes.

-// Server integration — list org templates (versioned public API)
+// Server integration — list membership programs (versioned public API)

 // Example: list gift cards for an organization (versioned public API)